Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-2-Brute Force Detection/README.md

 - MITRE ATT&CK mapping
 - Incident findings

+Supporting screenshots and investigation artifacts are available in the `Screenshots/` and `Evidence/` directories.

 ---

 # Conclusion

-The investigation confirmed a simulated RDP brute-force attack against a Windows endpoint.
+Analysis of Windows Security Event Logs confirmed a simulated RDP brute-force attack originating from 192.168.109.130.

-The attacker IP `192.168.109.130` generated multiple failed authentication attempts against the `analyst` account before successfully authenticating through RDP.
+Multiple failed authentication attempts against the analyst account were followed by a successful login (Event ID 4624) and a privileged logon event (Event ID 4672).

-By analyzing Windows Security Events in Splunk, the SOC analyst identified the attack source, targeted account, authentication pattern, and successful access attempt.
+Splunk enabled the analyst to reconstruct the attack timeline, identify the source IP, determine the targeted account, and document the incident.